mojaloop/reference-architecture-doc/vuepress/docs/refarch/README.md

 ## Principles guiding this architecture

-The Mojaloop 2.0 Reference Architecture design has been guided by  Domain-Driven Design[^1] principles, and inspired by SOLID [^2] object-oriented programming principles for building software applications.
+The Mojaloop 2.0 Reference Architecture design has been guided by  Domain-Driven Design[^1] principles, and inspired by SOLID[^2] object-oriented programming principles for building software applications.

 To provide an understanding of the architecture interpretation by Mojaloop, we include a brief overview of Domain Driven Design architecture.

-### DDD-Architecture[^3] Overview
+### DDD-Architecture Overview

-The DDD-architecture implementation for Mojaloop includes the following components -
+The DDD-architecture[^3] implementation for Mojaloop includes the following components -

 * **Problem Space** - Typically DDD-architecture recognises business requirements as belonging to separate domains.
 For example an eCommerce system is seen as a **_Domain_**.
 But an eCommerce system has several components in order to work such as an inventory, a shopping cart, checkout, etc.  Each component is categorised as a **_Subdomain_** that contributes value to the domain which is the eCommerce system.
 Mojaloop uses a single domain - it is a switch.